lowercase-app/learn/docs/guide/topic-tags.md

 ## Deleting topics

-A topic is only removed if it is not referenced in any document.
+A topic is only removed if it's not referenced in any document.